graciellehigino/ms_range_interactions/manuscript.md

 Biodiversity Information Facility (GBIF; www.gbif.org), and condensed these data into pixels representing presence or absence of the focal taxon.
 These data were used to validate the range adjustments made based on species interactions (see Approach).
-To do so, we calculated the proportion of total GBIF pixels occurring with the original and adjusted species ranges.
+To do so, we calculated the proportion of total GBIF pixels occurring within the original and adjusted species ranges.
 We standardised these values by the total number of pixels within each range to account for variability in range size between different species.